Nassau County, New York: Law enforcement

 Since the Long Island State Parkway Police was disbanded in 1980, all of Nassau County's state parkways have been patrolled by Troop L of the New York State Police.
 State parks in Nassau are patrolled by the New York State Park Police.
 In 1996, the Long Island Rail Road Police Department was consolidated into the Metropolitan Transportation Authority Police.
 The MTA Police patrol Long Island Rail Road tracks, stations and properties.
 The New York State Department of Environmental Conservation Police provides enforcement of state environmental laws and regulations.
 The State University of New York Police provides enforcement for SUNY Old Westbury.

 The Nassau County Police Department posts the mug shots of DWI offenders as press releases on their website.
 This practice has come under the scrutiny of residents, media, and those pictured in these press releases.
 This practice has been criticized as being able to cost potential employees, students, or public figures their positions.

 County correctional services and enforcement of court orders are provided by the Nassau County Sheriff's Department.
 New York State Court Officers provide security for courthouses.

 The Nassau County Auxiliary Police are a unit of the Nassau County Police Department.
-These volunteer police officers are assigned to 1 of 38 local community units and perform routine patrols of the neighborhood and provide traffic control for local parades, races and other community events.
+These volunteer police officers are assigned to 1 of 38 local community units and perform routine patrols of the neighborhood.
+They provide traffic control for local parades, races and other community events.
 Auxiliary Police officers are empowered to make arrests for crimes that occur in their presence.

-Nassau County Auxiliary Police are required to complete a 42-week training course at the Nassau County Police Academy and qualified officers are also offered Emergency Medical Technician (EMT) training.
+Nassau County Auxiliary Police are required to complete a 42-week training course at the Nassau County Police Academy.
+Qualified officers are offered Emergency Medical Technician (EMT) training.
 Auxiliary Police officers are certified and registered by the New York Division of Criminal Justice Services as full-time "peace officers".
 The City of Long Beach has an independent auxiliary police force which is part of its municipal police force.
 These officers are represented by the Auxiliary Police Benevolent Association of Long Island.